ilmente/vue-class/docs/04-routing.md

 [Me]()

 ## Routing
-> The process of recognition of a location and the subsequesnt capability of sending specific information to it.
+> The process of recognition of a location and the subsequent capability of sending specific information to it.
 [Again, me]()

 ---